Hearts to Art Home | Apply Now! | Junior Counselors | Resources | Sponsors/Donate | Press

 What is achieved at Hearts to Art?
 Using several different areas of the performing arts, Hearts to Art encourages communication, fosters emotional growth, and provides friendship, compassion, and community.
 Camp activities encourage team building, self-esteem, consciousness, and problem-solving.
 Through interaction with other children who have experienced a similar loss, campers understand that they are not alone.

 What are some camp activities?
 Hearts to Art is a performing arts camp, meaning that each day campers work in developing skills in acting, movement, improvisation, singing, and more through fun and exciting classes.
-Additionally, small group healing sessions and our guest speaker sessions provide campers with the opportunity to share about their loss, if they choose to do so.
+Additionally, small group healing sessions and our guest speaker sessions provide campers with the opportunity to share about their loss, if they so choose.
 Campers also rehearse and stage a final showcase performance.

 Does my camper have an opportunity to talk about their loss?
 Small group healing sessions are facilitated by professional counselors.
 This provides campers a safe time and place to express and share their feelings with peers.